GoogleCloudPlatform/ml-design-patterns/06_reproducibility/workflow_pipeline/README.md

 # Workflow Pipeline Pattern

 **The code in this subdirectory is adapted from the [official TFX taxi pipeline sample](https://github.com/tensorflow/tfx/tree/master/tfx/examples/chicago_taxi_pipeline).
 Refer to that sample for a detailed e2e TFX pipeline.
-This one is meant to provide more of a "hello world" example using fewer components.**
+This one is meant to provide a getting started example using fewer components.**

 ## Overview